Sweet and Spicy Chili Recipe - my all-time favorite recipe for game day! This chili has all the kick you'd expect, with a hint of sweetness, too.

 - 2 teaspoons honey

-- 3 tablespoons barbecue sauce – I use my Sweet & Spicy Barbecue Sauce – find the recipe here.
+- 3 tablespoons barbecue sauce - I use my own Sweet & Spicy Barbecue Sauce Recipe

 - In a skillet heat up the olive oil.
 Simmer the onions and green peppers until tender.
 (You can chop or dice your vegetables depending on how chunky you like your chili.
 I like to put mine in the food processor so I don't have any big chunks.)